Ipstenu/varnish-http-purge/readme.txt

 If you don't see a button, then your account doesn't have the appropriate permissions.
 Only administrators can empty the entire cache.
 In the case of a subfolder multisite network, only the <em>network</em> admins can empty the cache for the primary site.

+= What's the 'Purge Database Cache' button do? =

+If you see that then it means you have some kind of object cache on your site that handles database caching.
+If you see weird issues like a setting doesn't save, you'll want to use that to force empty your database cache.
+If you don't see it, don't worry.

 = Will the plugin delete my cache when I edit files on the server? =

 No. WordPress can't detect those file changes so it can't tell your cache what to do.
 You will need to use the Empty Cache buttons when you're done editing your code.